nabeelxy/ai-security-guide/security_for_ai/llm_security/backdoor.md

 # Backdoor Attacks

-This attack injects triggering tokens (backdoors) that makes the LLM function normally on benign samples but ineffectively on poisoned samples.
-Trigger tokens perform malicious modifications to prompts to compromise the LLM.
+This class of attacks involves injecting hidden triggers (backdoors) into a Large Language Model (LLM) during training or fine-tuning.16813 The compromised model functions normally on benign inputs but exhibits specific, malicious behaviors—such as misclassification or generating harmful content—when the input contains a specific "trigger" pattern.

 ## Recent backdoor attacks
 * BadPrompt